 When you turn to The Lobb Law Firm, our highly involved lawyers will do everything in our power to ensure you are well taken care of.
 We will determine whether legal action will be beneficial to you and if it is determined such action would be beneficial, we will mediate with the dog owner and his or her insurance on your behalf.
 In the unlikely event we are unable to reach a settlement with the insurance company, we will take legal action, filing a lawsuit on your behalf.
 The attorneys at The Lobb Law Firm will offer you our full support, making you aware of your entitlements.
 As an accident victim, you have the right to compensation for your medical expenses, lost income, and pain and suffering.
 An attorney from The Lobb Law Firm will deal with the many complexities of Michigan dog bite laws, working hard to recover the compensation you are entitled to receive.
 If you lost a loved one as a result of a dog bite or dog attack, our Southfield injury lawyers can file a wrongful death claim on your behalf.

 With more than four decades of experience in personal injury law, we have a vast network of resources to help you get back on your feet, physically, emotionally, and financially.
 Our commitment to you is always to do what is best for you, your family, and your future.
-We handle many cases out of Detroit, Southfield, Sterling Heights, and Dearborn Heights, however if you or a loved one are anywhere in Wayne County, Macomb County, or Oakland County, and have suffered a dog bite injury resulting in a personal injury or a wrongful death, contact The Lobb Law Firm today for a free consultation.
+We handle many cases out of Detroit, Southfield, Sterling Heights, and Dearborn Heights, however if you or a loved one are anywhere in Wayne County, Macomb County, or Oakland County, and have suffered a dog bite injury resulting in a personal injury, contact The Lobb Law Firm today for a free consultation.